FISCO-BCOS/FISCO-BCOS-DOC/en/docs/api.md

 # JSON-RPC API

 The following examples in this chapter adopt the [curl](https://curl.haxx.se/) command, which is a data transfer tool that runs the command line by the URL language.
 JSON-RPC API of FISCO BCOS can be accessed by sending HTTP post request through curl commands.
-The URL address of the curl command is set as `[listen_ip]` and `[jsonrpc listen port]` of `[rpc]` in a node config file.
+The URL address of the curl command is set as `[jsonrpc_listen_ip]`(If the node is less than v2.3.0, set as the configuration item `listen_ip`) and `[jsonrpc listen port]` of `[rpc]` in a node config file.
 To format the json data, [jq](https://stedolan.github.io/jq/) is used as a formatter.
 For the error codes, please check the [RPC Design Documentation](design/rpc.html#json-rpc).
 For the transaction receipt status, please check [here](./api.html#transaction-receipt-status-list).

 ## getClientVersion
 Returns the current node version.